DP14022 3G Internet and Confidence in Government

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=14022|

-How does the internet affect government approval?
-Using surveys of 840,537 individuals from 2,232 subnational regions in 116 countries in 2008-2017 from the Gallup World Poll and the global expansion of 3G networks, we show that an increase in broadband mobile internet access reduces government approval.
+How does mobile broadband internet affect government approval?
+Using surveys of 840,537 individuals from 2,232 subnational regions in 116 countries in 2008-2017 from the Gallup World Poll and the global expansion of third generation (3G) mobile networks, we show that an increase in mobile broadband internet access reduces government approval.
 This effect is present only when the internet is not censored and is stronger when traditional media is censored.
-3G internet helps expose actual corruption in government: corruption incidents and revelations of the Panama Papers translated into higher perceptions of corruption in regions covered by 3G networks.
-The disillusionment of voters with governments had electoral implications: In Europe, the expansion of mobile internet led to a decrease in vote shares of incumbent parties and an increase in vote shares of antiestablishment populist opposition, but not of nonpopulist opposition, whose political suppose was unaffected by the expansion of 3G networks.
+This effect is reversed in the few countries with the lowest corruption.
+3G helps expose actual corruption in government: revelations of the Panama Papers and corruption incidents translate into higher perceptions of corruption in regions covered by 3G networks.
+The disillusionment of voters in governments had electoral implications: In Europe, the expansion of mobile broadband internet led to a decrease in the vote shares of incumbent parties and an increase in the vote shares of the antiestablishment populist opposition.
+The vote shares of the nonpopulist opposition were unaffected by the expansion of 3G networks.